dustinapodaca/reading-notes/301/class-03.md

 ## Class 03 Reading Notes

 > Why this topic matters? - It is important to have a deeper understanding of how the internet works.
 HTML, CSS, and JS are the code files from which websites are primarily built.
 Understanding the roles that each play is essential to becoming a programmer or web developer.
-One can build upon those basics by learning other frameworks and libraies such as React.js to further implement more dymanic user interfaces for an overall better experience.
+One can build upon those basics by learning other frameworks and libraries such as React.js to further implement more dynamic user interfaces for an overall better experience.
 >
 > - **HTML** - creates the structure i.e. the backbone.
 >   - HTML is the markup language that we use to structure and give meaning to our web content, for example defining paragraphs, headings, and data tables, or embedding images and videos in the page.